jbadan/faceExpressAuth/README.md

 * Fix sorting on profile page to display "favorited" images first
 * Move API call to backend as request
 * Reduce unnecessary code - CSS is not dry
 * Find better way to toggle favorited pictures instead of using 2 post routes
+* Replace image upload with [Cloudinary upload widget](https://cloudinary.com/documentation/upload_widget)